querof/tradesmanJobs/README.md

 - Cleaner Error string.
 Time estimation: 4h.
 - Security.

-this will be enoug to test and integrate with foAny other details in code documentation.
+This will be enough to test and integrate with for any other details in code documentation and pdf doc.

+Best.